unitedstates/contact-congress/documentation/schema.md

     the `value` is one of the following, `options` can be specified accordingly:
   - `$EMAIL`: `allows_plus: true` or `allows_plus: false`, depending on if the form allows a plus sign in the `email` field.
-- `max_length` (optional): This field will be present if a field has a maximum character length.
+  - `max_length`: This field will be present if a field has a maximum character length.
     This value should be a number.
 It's very useful where max length is only enforced server-side.

 **A note on CAPTCHAs**